 Enable Reverse Video in Flat Panel Mode.

-This bit is used to reverse the polarity of video output data UC(3:0) and LD (3:0).
+This bit controls reverse video in text mode and normal video in graphics mode and is used to reverse the polarity of the video output data UD(3:0) and LD (3:0).